rte-france/SCL_Loader/README.md

 - Table of all MMS adresses data object,including the expected value (from date type definition, and from DAI / DAI /SDI...)
 - Generate scripts to verify that a given IED has actually correctly loaded the initial value.

+Most of python file can be launched individually.

+There are more information in the README in WORD format